Chapter 31. Your Next Steps

 - Register the system

 - The products installed on a system (including the operating system itself) are covered by subscriptions.
 A subscription service is used to track registered systems, the products installed on those systems, and the subscriptions attached to those products.
 Registration is a part of the Initial Setup configuration process (see Section 30.1.1, “Subscription Manager”).However, if you have not registered your system during Initial Setup, you can register it afterwards.
-See Using and Configuring Red Hat Subscription Manager and Red Hat Satellite User Guide for more information.
+See Using and Configuring Red Hat Subscription Manager and Red Hat Satellite Quick Start Guide for more information.

 NoteYou can also use the Registration Assistant application to guide you through the registration process.